kpasad/Behaviour-cloning/README.md

 3. The biggest impact was tighter cropping of the image.
 That along with adding dropouts and fine tuning the steering angle offset [explain] etc, reulted in  succesful mode.
 #Augmentations:
 1. An approch based on generating a significant amount  data via augmentation failed.
 Augmentations included random brightness, shift along horizontal axis and...
-* This is mostly expliable by the fact, that aumentation of useless data does not improve the quality of data
+* This is mostly expliable by the fact, that aumentation of useless data does not improve the quality of data.
+Since determing the correct ratio of good data
+* I did not use any augmentation

+####1.
+An appropriate model architecture has been employed
+An Nvidia model as described in *link* was used
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).

+The only parameter used was dropouts

+#Train test split:
+A 70-30 train test split was used, primarily to monitor the MSE

-Thoughts:
+Closing Thoughts:
 1.Treating the data as a time series sounds promising and will naturally address the small sterring angle problem.
-2. A suggested architecure.
+2. A suggested, sub-optimal  architecure
-###Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

-###Files Submitted & Code Quality

-####1.
-Submission includes all required files and can be used to run the simulator in autonomous mode

-My project includes the following files:
+* is to train a feed forward CNN
+* tap output of an intermidiate layer as a encoded feature vector.
+* use the encoded features vectors as time training sequence of a Recucrsive NN.
+3. A optimal solution is to train a feedforward network with RNN as one of the layers.
+* The shallow feed forward layers will learn the discriminating features using that are relevant taking into account the time dependency.

+Files in the project
 model.py containing the script to create and train the model drive.py for driving the car in autonomous mode model.h5 containing a trained convolution neural network